cattymod/docs/docs/extensions/python.md

 ## Notes

 - `Install Python Package` uses micropip instead of the regular pip.
-- This extension requires Wi-Fi to get all the scripts needed to run Pyodide
+- This extension requires Wi-Fi to get all the scripts needed to run Pyodide.
+- When you run a command/script, you have to wait for it to **completely** finish and then `(Last Python Response)` will work.